TZacksEG/3commas-Smart-Trades-helpers/README.md

 # How it works?
-I have designed these scripts to risk a certain amount per trade depend on your capital and also adjust the position value depend on your stoploss
+I have designed these scripts to risk a certain amount per trade depend on your capital and also adjust the position value depend on your stoploss so your risk amount per trade stays the same , no matter how small/big stoploss you use .

+for example :
+capital = $20K
+risk per trade = 1 % = $200

+assuming you entering a BTC long position with 5% stoploss you need BTC to drop 5% in price to lose the **Risk Per trade value**